 – was transformative.
 The line was cheeky, impish and so provocative.
 I've never forgotten it.

-Those ads opened a door in my brain that I didn't know was shut.
-They beautifully illustrated the power of story to captivate and they marked a turning point in my personal standard for successful communication.
-They ignited a new way of thinking that has stuck with me throughout the many iterations of my career and all the places it’s taken me.
+Maybe it was the time and place I was in that made those ads have such an impact, but they truly changed my approach to problem-solving.
+They so beautifully illustrated the power of story to captivate that they compelled me to want to capture their same skillfully edited edgy incisiveness in my own work.
+They ignited a new inside-out way of thinking that has resolutely stuck with me throughout the many iterations of my career and all the places it has taken me.
 Not just in design, but in the courtroom and to patient bedsides as well.
+Wherever I’ve been, with every communication to this day, I’ve continually chased that original Dior thrill.

-I always try to determine exactly, “What am I trying to say?”.
-Then, how can I say it in a way that gets someone to engage more, think more, understand more, do more?
+By now the process is automatic.
+I always try to determine, “What exactly am I trying to say?”.
+Then, how can I say it in a way that gets someone to engage more, think more, understand more, feel more, do more?
 For me, clarity of intent, precision of focus and nuanced delivery are the keys to effective communication.
 Whack ‘em on the head.
 Poke ‘em in the gut.
 Yank ‘em by the heartstring.
 And, if it’s a good day, tickle ‘em with the clever.

 My goal is always to be compelling enough to illicit pause.
 To invite closer consideration.
-To delight or startle or inform or organize by sending out an intriguing chirp in a world full of noise.
+To delight or startle or inform or organize or simply cut to the chase by sending out an intriguing chirp in a world full of noise.
 Storytelling is my means.
 It’s my best way in.
 And my best way out.
 So, while I truly worship the pretty, provocative is my failsafe way of making the connection.

 And that, for what it’s worth, is my story.